Student Payroll Information

 Student Appointment Changes

-Student appointments or changes for job codes 1870, 1871, 1874, 1875, 1868, 1880 or 1882(opens in new window) must be effective at the beginning of a pay period.
-Student pay periods match the Staff/Faculty pay periods on the current Faculty and Staff Calendar.
-Student time can only be reported in tenths of an hour increments.
+Student appointments or changes for job codes 1870, 1871, 1874, 1875,or 1868(opens in new window) must be effective at the beginning of a pay period.
+Student pay periods match the Staff/Faculty pay periods on the current Chico State Employee Calendar(opens in new window).
+Student time can only be paid in tenths of an hour increments.
+Student will enter as it is worked and CHRS will round to tenths of an hour.

 Pertinent Deadlines for Student Pay

-You will find pertinent deadlines for student pay on the Campus Events Calendar(opens in new window).
-Our office suggests the use of Outlook calendaring options and reminders to ensure these strict deadlines are met.
+You will find pertinent deadlines for student pay on the Payroll/HR Deadlines and Due Dates calendar (link coming soon).
+Our office suggests the use this Outlook calendar to ensure the deadlines reflected here are met.

 Student Payroll Due